Sewing Machine Oil Ingredients:

 - Before starting, ensure that all additional machine parts and materials are removed to prevent them from getting in the way.
 Excess thread, the stitching plate, needles and hooks should be removed, ensuring the machine is disconnected from a power source.

-- Using compressed air, blow away dust and lint from inside the sewing machine.
+- Using compressed air, blow away dust and lint from inside the machine.
 It’s important that small pieces of dirt and debris are removed before lubrication, as this will mix with sewing machine oil and remain behind.
-When using compressed air, hold the can at a distance of around 6 inches/ 15 cm from the components you are cleaning, at a shallow angle that will blow dirt away from the machine as opposed to deeper within it.
+When using compressed air, hold the can at a distance of around 6 inches/15 cm from the components you are cleaning, at a shallow angle that will blow dirt away from the machine as opposed to deeper within it.

 Lubrication and oiling